 When you add a hitch package behind your RV, you can bring along a small car or SUV.
-Many RVer’s tow other toys on a trailer including off-road carts, bicycles and motorcycles.
+Many RVer’s tow other toys on a trailer including off-road UTV’s, bicycles and motorcycles.
 Having a car with you allows you the freedom to leave the RV at the campsite and head off to sight-see, shop or go on nearby excursions without having to take the entire RV with you.

 As just mentioned, it is convenient to tow a vehicle, but many RVer’s either don’t feel comfortable towing another car, or they just don’t want to.
 We fall into the second category.
 With a motorhome towing a second vehicle and with the entire travel-trailer group, you must have a second vehicle attached to your main vehicle.
 Towing brings about its own set of challenges, rules, requirements and instructions.
 We decided to not tow a second vehicle behind our Thor Tiburon 24RW.
-Our RV is nimble enough to drive in towns and cities, and is small enough to park almost anywhere and its small enough to give us access to many national park roads that our larger RVer’s can’t access.
+Our RV is nimble enough to drive in towns and cities, is small enough to park almost anywhere and is small enough to give us access to many national park roads that our larger RVer’s can’t access.
 If we ever need a second car, we just rent one in a nearby town for a day or week.

 Less Maintenance and Insurance